holmes1412/workflow-major/docs/en/about-config.md

 ~~~

 Most of the parameters are self-explanatory.
 Note: the ttl and related parameters in DNS configuration are in **seconds**.
-The timeout for endpoint is in **milliseconds**, and -1 indicates unlimited time.
+The timeout for endpoint is in **milliseconds**, and -1 indicates an infinite timeout.
 dns\_threads indicates the total number of threads accessing DNS in parallel.
 Currently, you may access DNS through the system function **getaddrinfo**.
 If you want to tune the parallel performance of DNS, you can increase this value.
 compute\_threads indicates the number of threads used for computation.
 The default value is -1, meaning the number of threads is the same as the number of CPU cores in the current node.
 poller\_threads and handler\_threads are the two parameters for tuning network performance:

 * poller\_threads is mainly used for epoll (kqueue) and message deserialization.
-* handler\_threads is the thread for the callback and the process of a network task.
+* handler\_threads is the number of threads for the callback and the process of a network task.

 All resources required by the framework are applied for when they are used for the first time.
-For example, if a user task does not involve DNS resolution, the DNS thread will not be started.
+For example, if a user task does not involve DNS resolution, the DNS thread will not be created.